clarify/data-science-tutorials/README.md

 ## Pattern Recognition

-In the pattern recognition notebook you will gain a deeper understanding how to bring Clarify and data-science together.
-We will show you how to apply a pattern recognition algorithm on your data and create items with your results.
-After that you will be able to share your knowledge and discoveries with other members from your organization.
+In the pattern recognition notebook, you will gain a deeper understanding of how to bring Clarify and data science together.
+We will show you how to apply a pattern recognition algorithm to your data and create items with your results.
+After that, you will be able to share your knowledge and discoveries with other members of your organization.

 Topics covered: